richardturnnidge/agon-docs/docs/mos/Keyboard.md

 This method should be used with caution.
 Calling this method will wait indefinitely until a key is pressed, with no other means of escape, apart from a system reset.

-In assembler, an example code might be:
+In assembler, an example might be:

 ```
 ld a, $00         ; put $00 into A